Gum Disease Treatment in Upper Arlington

 Types of Gum Disease

-Symptoms of periodontal disease include:
+Symptoms of periodontitis include:

 - Loose teeth or tooth loss